vbookshelf/Digital-Humans-Resources/README.md

   https://www.hume.ai/products#empathicVoiceInterface

 ## Machiavellian behaviour in LLMs
-Is the LLM pretending to be honest, helpful and harmless?
+Is an LLM pretending to be honest, helpful and harmless?
+Is an LLM fine tuning human users?

 - ALIGNMENT FAKING IN LARGE LANGUAGE MODELS<br>
 Paper: https://assets.anthropic.com/m/983c85a201a962f/original/Alignment-Faking-in-Large-Language-Models-full-paper.pdf<br>